How to: Create a Dashboard With Individual Search

 Configure the Radio Buttons Component

-This component acts as the toggle between global and individual search options.
-When end-users select Global, the global search options and dashboard appear.
-When end-users select Individual, the individual search options and dashboard appear.
+The Radio Buttons component acts as the switch between global and individual search options.
+When end-users select Global, the global search options and dashboard display.
+When end-users select Individual, the individual search options and dashboard display.

-1. Drag and drop a Radio Buttons component onto your canvas.
-Place your Radio Buttons component above your panelGlobalSearch Panel.
+1. Drag and drop a Radio Buttons component onto your canvas, placing it above your panelGlobalSearch Panel component.

-2. Enter typeOfFilter in the Property ID field.
+2. In the Property ID field, enter typeOfFilter.

-3. Enter What type of filter would you like to see? in the Label Text field.
+3. In the Label Text field, enter What type of filter would you like to see?.

 4. Set your Option Label and Value to Store in Submission Data as shown below: